YOGA FOR ALL HERTS

 Infant massage has many advantages in being continued as the child matures.
 Before the age of twelve, children are very tactile-kinesthetic i.e. they use feelings more than hearing or sight for information on the world.
 Touch can produce more feelings than words.
 A child who is praised with just words, registers this fifteen percent of the time whilst a child who is praised and touched absorbs this eighty five percent of the time.
 Massage can not only help with relaxation and also that close relationship between parent and child can benefit by enhancing the child’s self-esteem.
 Part of the programme discusses adapting strokes as the child gets older.

-Penny Constantinou has 8 years of experience and is a Certified Infant Massage Instructor through the International Association of Infant Massage which has been operating for over 30 years around the world.
-She is also qualified through Birthlight to teach baby yoga (including post natal yoga)and teaches also pre and post natal yoga.She is qualified through Classical Yoga, Yogagro and soon through Birthlight to teach Pregnancy yoga.
+Penny Constantinou has 15 years of experience and is a Certified Infant Massage Instructor through the International Association of Infant Massage which has been operating for over 30 years around the world.
+She is also qualified through Birthlight to teach baby yoga (including post natal yoga)and teaches also pre and post natal yoga.She is qualified through Classical Yoga, Yogagro andthrough Birthlight to teach Pregnancy yoga.
 She adores babies, has a keen interest in child development and is happy to recommend any books or research articles to parents.
 Penny is CRB checked and also worked on a consultancy basis in a safe staffing role being a national lead in safe staffing with a background in both social care and education in this field.
 Penny has her 200 hour yoga qualification and is registered also with the Yoga Alliance.

 Can I bring an older sibling along to the class?